jefeish/copilot-fundamentals-training/README.md

 # Copilot Operations Demo

 A demonstration for utilizing GitHub Copilot within Visual Studio Code.
-This demo serves as a ***'train the trainer'*** guide, highlighting essential features of the Copilot extension for the benefit of class attendees.
+This demo highlights essential features of the Copilot extension for the benefit of class attendees.

 We employ the [CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) extension to guide you through an example of a React Calculator App.

 ## Prerequisites & Options